MaikBuse/cloud-config/README.md

 7. Change the hostname of the kubernetes-tailscale-operator-machine from `tailscale-operator` to `hetzner-kube-api`
 8. You can now change the terraform variable `kube_api_source` to `hetzner-kube-api`
+9. Copy folder `secret-examples` to `secrets` and fill out the values
+10. Execute `seal-secrets.sh` in order to seal the secrets.
+You might have to add permissions with `chmod +x ./seal-secrets.sh`
+11. Commit and push the sealed secrets

 <p align="right">(<a href="#readme-top">back to top</a>)</p>